pangenome/pggb/docs/rst/quick_start.rst

 -----------------------------

 Put your sequences in one FASTA file ``in.fa``, optioanlli compress it with ``bgzip``, and index it with ``samtools faidx in.fa`` (or ``samtools faidx in.fa.gz`` for compressed input).
-If you have many genomes, we suggest using the `PanSN-spec <https://github.com/pangenome/PanSN-spec>`_ naming pattern.
+If you have many samples and/or haplotypes, we suggest using the `PanSN-spec <https://github.com/pangenome/PanSN-spec>`_ naming pattern.

 -----------------------
 Step 2 - Sequence partitioning (OPTIONAL)
 -----------------------

-If you have whole-genome assemblies, you might consider `partitioning your sequences into communities <https://pggb.readthedocs.io/en/latest/rst/tutorials/sequence_partitioning.html>`_, which usually correspond to the different chromosomes of the genomes.
+If you have whole-genome assemblies, you might consider partitioning your sequences into communities, which usually correspond to the different chromosomes of the genomes.
-Then, you can run ``pggb`` on each community (set of sequences) independently.
+Then, you can run ``pggb`` on each community (set of sequences) independently (see :ref:`partition_before_pggb`).

 -----------------------
 Step 3 - Graph Building